CLIENT PROJECT

 - Typography: A neat, clean, and easy-to-read font with adequate size, visual hierarchy, and enough contrast to be easily scannable on both desktop and mobile dimensions.

-- Touch dimensions: I increased the touch dimensions for CTAs for mobile designs keeping Fitt’s law in mind.
+- Touch dimensions: I increased the touch dimensions for CTAs for mobile designs keeping Fitts' law in mind.

-- Accessibility: All the background and foreground shades are WCAG compliant.
+- Accessibility: All the background and foreground shades are WCAG-compliant.

-I built a high-fidelity prototype by iterating over the wireframes in Figma first, and when it was complete, took it over to Wix.
-I added actual images of the trust performing its activities and proofread the written content provided by the trust's leaders.
-I consistently collaborated with them to understand their ongoing and upcoming activities, went through multiple design reviews to understand their requirements and test variations out, went back and forth between Wix and Figma to understand Wix's workings and modify designs based on that, and when the basic features were complete, performed the initial launch for testing.
+I consistently collaborated with them to understand their activities, led multiple design reviews to understand their requirements and test variations out, went back and forth between Wix and Figma to understand Wix's workings and modify designs based on that, and when the basic features were complete, launched v1 MVP for testing.

 Key Design Elements: